Unlock Insights Faster with Autocapture

 Additionally, we’ve investigated many of the issues around auto-track that have caused security incidents in the past, learned from them, and adopted best practices for our customers.

 By default, we offer a very conservative approach to the types of elements that you can collect with Autocapture.
 Our default settings do not capture any end-user text or inputs, and we automatically exclude any text on your pages that looks like a credit card or social security number.
 We also provide the ability for you to refine what you collect and where you deploy Autocapture, which we especially recommend you utilize on pages that may contain sensitive data, such as financial or medical information.
 Specifically, you can limit click tracking on the list of elements that Autocapture can track or even restrict the types of pages allowed for click and change tracking.
 Finally, Autocapture is an option, not a requirement, when using Amplitude.
-You can opt to completely turn off any or all Autocapture events through your SDK configuration.
+You can opt to completely through your SDK configuration.

 At the end of the day, you are in control of what information Autocapture sends to Amplitude.
 We’ve designed the SDK with flexible configuration options to enable you to continue to adhere to your company’s legal and security requirements.